coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/AnsibleOnboarding/Prod/README.md

-# Deploy MDE on Linux with Ansible: Production Channel<br>
+# Deploy MDE on Linux with Ansible: Prod Channel<br>

 ### Example of environment
 - Control node: ubta